Outsourcing RPA Project Work to 3rd Parties

 - RPA project work is primarily done by an internal team, although we have used a vendor to augment our staff for a couple of months.

 While the cost of technology and ease of implementation make RPA a likely candidate, the nuances of how to source project resources can add a level of complexity to the design and implementation process.
 Fortunately, with many companies having deep experience in this area, Peeriosity member companies can easily learn about, and more importantly, understand the reasons peer companies are making various selections.
-Understanding the paths taken by trusted peers can be invaluable as companies determine their own optimal path to follow.
+Understanding the paths taken by trusted peers can be invaluable as companies determine their own optimal paths to follow.

 What approach does your company take to outsourcing RPA work to 3rd parties?
 If you have outsourced, what is your level of satisfaction with the vendor(s) that you selected?